Bass Guitar Modifications 101

 Many people enter the wonderful world of mods out of necessity; something either breaks, or an upcoming studio date or tour means that faulty input jack needs to be fixed now.
 This is particularly common on budget or ‘bang for the buck’ basses that are put through heavy use.
 I had to replace a nut on one bass and two input jacks and a preamp from another for this reason.

-Voluntary pick-up replacement remains among the most popular mods.
+Voluntary pick-up replacement remains among the most popular bass guitar modding projects.
 Some players seek a different tone or hotter gain than their stock pickups provide and choose to upgrade to brand-name pick-ups instead.
 Many would rather upgrade the pick-ups on a budget instrument rather than shell out for a more expensive axe.

 Regardless of the type you choose, never rush into a mod!
-There are pros and cons to almost any modification project, and the results aren’t fully predictable.
-Consider the following before you take the plunge.
+There are pros and cons to almost any bass guitar modification project, and the results aren’t fully predictable.

 Are you replacing the hardware to make the bass studio or stage-ready?
 Are you upgrading your current bass because you can’t afford a new one?
 Are you bored and just want something to do?
 Are you fixing it up to sell?
 Whatever the answer, knowing the purpose and having a reasonable expectation of the outcome is necessary; otherwise you can easily lose sight of your goal and money!